Think-and-Dev/gitbook-docs-test/docs/integration/fees-calculation.md

 You will receive a **CommissionReturnStruct** struct in return with all the values calculated for you:
 ```
 struct CommissionReturnStruct{
-  uint256 reserveTokenCommission; // Commission in BTC if it is charged in BTC; otherwise 0
+  uint256 reserveTokenCommission; // Commission in RIF if it is charged in RIF; otherwise 0
   uint256 mocCommission; // Commission in MoC if it is charged in MoC; otherwise 0
-  uint256 btcPrice; // BTC price at the moment of the transaction
+  uint256 reserveTokenPrice; // RIF price at the moment of the transaction
   uint256 mocPrice; // MoC price at the moment of the transaction
-  uint256 reserveTokenMarkup; // Markup in BTC if it is charged in BTC; otherwise 0
+  uint256 reserveTokenMarkup; // Markup in RIF if it is charged in RIF; otherwise 0
-  uint256 mocMarkup; // Markup in MoC if it is charged in BTC; otherwise 0
+  uint256 mocMarkup; // Markup in MoC if it is charged in RIF; otherwise 0
 }
 ```